 8. Get your motor running.
 It’s imperative to have your own set of wheels in Gary.
-Public transportation is inadequate (to put it kindly) for such a sprawling city, and it’s downright precarious (from a crime perspective) to walk the downtown streets, especially after nightfall.
+Public transportation is inadequate (to put it kindly) for such a sprawling city.

 7. Common sense is king.
-It’s not difficult to spot the economically depressed areas of Gary: Busted/barred windows, graffiti, and abandoned buildings are surefire signs you’re in a sketchy neighborhood.
 Use common sense when choosing an apartment, and remember that when you sign a lease, you’re stuck with it for its duration.
 So don’t commit to a property unless you’re completely sure it’s a good fit for you.

 6. Look on the sunny side.
 Instead of sitting around your apartment fretting about what others have to say about your city, why not get out and enjoy some of Gary’s amenities?
 The city is home to a professional baseball team (the RailCats of the American Association league), an urban flea market, a pair of casinos, and numerous parks, trails, and Lake Michigan beaches.
 Downtown Chicago is a mere 25 miles away, so Gary residents can easily partake in everything the Windy City has to offer as well.